A few things hold true regardless of the kind of e-commerce platform you want to set up.

 Most existing payment gateways like PayPal have dedicated integration plugins to help you add them to your website.
 You can also customize payment gateways to suit your business needs.

 Finding The Best Payment Gateway For Your Website

 There are more than 100 payment gateways available on WordPress and each has its own sets of benefits and limitations.

-The best and most popular WordPress payment gateways are selected by thousands of online business across the world, primarily on the basis of their –
+The best and most popular WordPress payment gateways are selected by thousands of online businesses across the world, primarily on the basis of their –

 - Region-wise availability,